UCSF-CBI/rstudio-server-controller/README.md

   system, which minimized the number of stray instances being left behind

-* The RStudio Server will timeout five minutes after the most recent R session was terminated.
+* The RStudio Server will time out ten minutes after the most recent R session was terminated.
 This prevents stray RStudio Server processes being left behind